rkerssies/mvc2022/README.md

     * Classes, Traits and Inheritance namespaced by an autoloader on the app-folder
     * Unqiue encryption depending on: App-key
     * Salt ecryption and decryption
-    * Config in INI-file and accessable via a definition
+    * Config in INI-file and accessible via a definition
     * Session fingerprint-protected with IP-check
     * Forms for adding and updating protected with csrf-token
-    * Form-data validation FormRequestson on pipe-line seperated strings multiple checks, like:
+    * Form-data validation FormRequests on pipe-line seperated strings multiple checks, like:
       *  eq: required, nullable, between, same, string, min, max, reg_ex, alphanum, and more.
    * Single-point of entry by index-file in public-folder
    * Public content in public-folder, eq: css, js and images